 National Significant Disease Investigation Program

-The National Significant Disease Investigation (NSDI) Program was initiated in June 2009 to facilitate investigation of significant disease events by non-government veterinary practitioners (private veterinary practitioners) otherwise limited by competing priorities and commercial realities, such as the low economic value of individual animals relative to the cost of veterinary services.
+Non-government veterinary practitioners (private veterinary practitioners) play a key role in general surveillance in Australia, providing expertise for evaluating, clinically investigating and reporting outbreaks of significant disease in animals.
+The National Significant Disease Investigation (NSDI) Program was initiated in June 2009 to facilitate investigation of significant disease events by non-government veterinary practitioners otherwise limited by competing priorities and commercial realities, such as the low economic value of individual animals relative to the cost of veterinary services.
 From July 2016, the scope of NSDI Program activities was expanded to include training of private veterinary practitioners in disease investigation, to increase the level of knowledge, skill and confidence to investigate and report on disease events.

 Significant disease events